 how long does botox last?

-Once injected into the vaginal walls, BOTOX takes about a week for full effect.
-Dr Schwartz instructs clients receiving Botox for Vaginismus treatment to begin trying the dilators 10 days after injection.
+Once BOTOX is injected into the vaginal walls, it takes about a week for patients to realize the full effect.
+Dr. Schwartz instructs clients receiving BOTOX for vaginismus to begin trying dilators ten days after treatment.
 If successful, he then recommends trying sexual intercourse.

 Single or Multiple Sessions?

-In most cases, a single treatment of BOTOX injections can effectively treat vaginismus symptoms.
+In most cases, a single BOTOX treatment can effectively treat vaginismus symptoms.

 In The Media

-With the help of Botox, Dr. Schwartz has helped numerous patients ease the pain of Vaginismus.
-To watch videos and read articles covering one his patient's experience getting Botox in her vagina, click here.
+Dr. Schwartz has helped countless women patients ease the pain of vaginismus with simple BOTOX injections.
+Watch videos and read articles covering our experience by clicking here.

 Plan Your Procedure